Anal Lube Options: How To Choose A Lubricant

 Description:

-Bottom Line: Our consensus top-rated silicone anal lube hits the bullseye every time providing long-lasting slippery-smooth velvety comfort during all forms of butt play with minimal need for reapplication, even in water and during extended anal sex sessions.
-Don’t let the bullet-like (and über-macho) bottle design stop you from picking this one up — its formula was a clear winner for our anal aficionados.
+Bottom Line: This hits the bullseye every time providing long-lasting slippery-smooth velvety comfort during all forms of butt play with minimal need for reapplication, even in water and during extended anal sex sessions.
+Don’t let the bullet-like (and über-macho) bottle design stop you from picking this one up.
 [Full Review + Video]

 Description:

-Bottom Line: Extremely hydrating and long-lasting thanks to a rich formula that includes skin-loving shea butter and vitamin E, this lube is our top oil-based pick for anal use.
-Although it is incompatible with latex and polyisoprene condoms (as all oils are) and cannot be used with latex or rubber toys, the texture of AH!
-YES OB is incredibly thick and lotion-like, requiring little in the way of reapplication.
+Bottom Line: Extremely hydrating and long-lasting with a rich formula that includes skin-loving shea butter and vitamin E, this lube is our top oil-based anal lube.
+Although it is incompatible with latex and polyisoprene condoms and can't be used with latex or rubber toys, the texture is incredibly thick and requires little reapplication.
 [Full Review + Video]

 Beyond our top recommendations, there are plenty of personal lubricant options available for anal sex, including: